 RG3039 in clinical trials

-Scientists investigated RG3039 in Phase 1a and 1b clinical trials.
+Scientists investigated RG3039 in a Phase 1a and a Phase 1b clinical trials.
 Both trials, which ended in August 2014, evaluated the compound’s safety, tolerability, movement within the body, and mode of action in healthy volunteers.

 The blinded Phase 1a study examined a single ascending dose of RG3039 in 32 healthy volunteers.
-The results were positive, demonstrating that RG3039 was well tolerated and inhibited more than 90 percent of DcpS for at least 48 hours.
+The results were positive, demonstrating that RG3039 was well-tolerated and inhibited more than 90% of DcpS for at least 48 hours.
 Following this success, researchers initiated their placebo-controlled, double-blind, Phase 1b trial to assess the effect of multiple ascending doses of the compound in 32 additional healthy volunteers.

 Pfizer presented the results of the Phase 1b trial at the 2014 Cure SMA conference.
 While RG3039 successfully blocked DcpS in the blood, levels of SMN protein did not change.
 Since increased levels of SMN were seen as essential in helping patients, Pfizer concluded that RG3039 would be ineffective in SMA patients at this dose and suspended all further work on RG3039.

-Cure SMA initially identified the compound as part of efforts to discover new treatments that may boost SMN2 expression, and licensed it to Repligen in 2009.
-In June 2011, Repligen announced that the U.S. Food and Drug Administration had granted the therapy fast-track designation, which accelerates the review of new compounds that could potentially fill unmet medical needs.
+Cure SMA initially identified the compound as part of efforts to discover new treatments that may boost SMN2 expression and licensed it to Repligen in 2009.
+In June 2011, Repligen announced that the U.S. Food and Drug Administration (FDA) had granted the therapy fast-track designation, which accelerates the review of new compounds that potentially could fill unmet medical needs.